Heel Pain Treatment in Rochester, NY

 - Pain at the bottom of the heel

 - Pain at the arch (bottom) of the foot

 Due to the commonality of this kind of pain, it’s important to not overreact to the pain and immediately assume it’s serious.
 Most of the time, there are treatments that can be purchased over the counter or with simple exercises, but it’s important to discuss with a board-certified orthopaedic surgeon to be sure.

 The key to treating heel pain is to try the simple remedies first, such as exercise, over-the-counter medication, and simple lifestyle changes.
 Some additional preliminary treatments include:

 - Stretching exercises the foot

 - Wearing protective footwear outside (even in the backyard/front yard)

 - Limiting outdoor activities

-If these treatments don’t work and the pain persists after a couple weeks, then it may be time to visit the podiatrist who may recommend one of these non-surgical treatments:
+If these treatments don’t work and the pain persists after a couple of weeks, then it may be time to visit the podiatrist who may recommend one of these non-surgical treatments:

 - Injection therapy